bbaghirzada/Coursera-Course-Dataset/README.md

 # COURSERA DATA EDA ANALYSIS Using Pandas and Visualization with python libraris
 ---
+### Overview

+The dataset is sourced from Kaggle, specifically focusing on Coursera course listings.
+It contains structured data on various online courses offered on the Coursera platform.

 > This dataset contains mainly 6 columns and 890 course data.
 The detailed description: